For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Fiddling about with standard cutlery is likely to end the same way, with the added risk of dropping your delights onto the floor AND scraping the surface of your favourite frying pan.

-Stop the problems before they start with some silicone kitchen tongs (only a few pounds from Dunelm).
+Stop the problems before they start with some silicone kitchen tongs (around £5 from Dunelm).

 Get these tongs »